Grand Prix of the Fribourg International Film Festival

 CH Cinema Network Prize

 Prize money of CHF 3,000 is awarded to the best short film entered in the International Competition.
 It will be awarded by a Jury of CH Cinema Network students from Lausanne, Lugano and Zurich universities, ECAL, HEAD and ZHdK.
 Based on an exchange between universities, universities of applied sciences and filmmaking institutions, this national programme combines theory and practice and university education.

 Passeport suisse – Foreign Visa Prize

 This prize of CHF 1,000 is sponsored by E-CHANGER and Fribourg-Solidaire.
 Every year, Switzerland's top film schools are invited to send in short films (20 minutes maximum) made by their students.
-These top films by the future filmmakers of Switzerland are submitted to the judgment of the members of the New Territory section, which this year is composed of Rwandan producers and directors.
+These top films by the future filmmakers of Switzerland are submitted to the judgment of the members of the New Territory section, which this year is composed of Angolan producers and directors.

 Each director whose film is shown during the Festival receives a diploma certifying his or her participation.